 Although the Luangwa River is not deep enough to allow safaris on the water during the dry season, this is made up for by the sheer volume and diversity of wildlife along its banks and a safari here should be on everybody’s bucket list.

-Combining the South Luangwa and Lower Zambezi National Parks, especially when staying at a combination of Chiawa Camp/Old Mondoro/Puku Ridge, makes for the ultimate Zambian safari and one of Africa’s most desirable wildlife adventures.
+Combining the South Luangwa and Lower Zambezi National Parks, especially when staying at a combination of our Chiawa Safaris camps – makes for the ultimate Zambian safari and one of Africa’s most desirable wildlife adventures.